-There is no cure yet for diabetes, but it usually can be treated and managed effectively.
-In fact, some people with mild type 2 diabetes can manage their condition with just diet and exercise and can avoid even having to take medication.
-Your healthcare provider will consider a comprehensive list of factors when assessing your treatment options.
+There is no cure yet for diabetes, but it can usually be treated and managed effectively.
+Some people with mild type 2 diabetes can manage their condition with just diet and exercise and can avoid even having to take medication.
+Your doctor will consider a comprehensive list of factors when assessing your treatment options.
 These include:

-Because stomach enzymes interfere with insulin, ingesting insulin orally isn't effective in lowering blood sugar in diabetics.
+Since stomach enzymes interfere with insulin, ingesting insulin orally isn't effective in lowering blood sugar in diabetics.
 Insulin must be directly introduced into the bloodstream via injection.
 Common forms of delivery include a needle and syringe, an insulin pen that contains an insulin cartridge, or an insulin pump that continuously administers proper doses.
 New forms of inhaled insulin are also in development.

 - rapid-acting insulin